 Visualization is the process of forming mental images and pictures of the desired future.
 Those who have dreams and visions of an ideal future life visualize more naturally than others.

-Visualization can dramatically increase a person’s chances to turn his dreams into reality.
+The greatest benefit of visualization is that it can dramatically increase a person’s chances to turn their dreams into reality.

 How visualization can benefit you